imdeny/denycord/README.md

 -   `/gstart [duration] [winners] [prize]`: Start a new giveaway (e.g. `/gstart 10m 1 Nitro`).
 -   `/gend [message_id]`: End a giveaway immediately.
 -   `/greroll [message_id]`: Pick a new winner for a finished giveaway.

+### Music
+-   **High Quality Playback**: Play music from YouTube.
+-   `/play [query]`: Play a song or add it to the queue.
+-   `/pause`: Pause the current song.
+-   `/resume`: Resume playback.
+-   `/stop`: Stop playback, clear queue, and disconnect.
+-   `/skip`: Skip the current song.
+-   `/queue`: View the current song queue.
+-   `/nowplaying`: details about the currently playing song.
+-   `/join`: Join your voice channel.
+-   `/leave`: Disconnect from the channel.

 ## Setup